-- Students could rewrite their essays from the ELA performance task. - Students should highlight their project on a project website. - Students could write an article for the school newspaper. - Students could write a blog or develop a website. - Students could develop posters about their projects to be displayed in the school hallway and/or at an evening school event-perhaps a school Science Fair, a Choir concert or class play, etc. Teachers could share samples from the Salish Sea Research Conference so students see this as a way research is communicated in the real world. - Students could contact local jurisdictions and ask if their results could be posted on that jurisdiction's website. - Student results could be posted at the local library and/or community center. - Students could share their project with local media or a letter to the editor. - Students could be presenters as a local event and share their project with attendees. - 2.
-Check the website for where you can share what your class has done.
+- Students could rewrite their essays from the ELA Performance Task. - Students could highlight their project on a project website. - Students could write an article for the school newspaper. - Students could write a blog or develop a website. - Students could develop posters about their projects to be displayed in the school hallway and/or at an evening school event-perhaps a school science fair, a choir concert or class play, etc. - Students could contact local jurisdictions and ask if their results could be posted on that jurisdiction's website. - Student results could be posted at the local library and/or community center. - Students could share their project with local media or a letter to the editor. - Students could be presenters as a local event and share their project with attendees.